elleen-tiong/yelp_nlp/README.md

 The top 10 words in negative reviews are [('food', 622), ('place', 511), ('service', 435), ('good', 337), ('time', 325), ('like', 304), ('one', 299), ('get', 288), ('would', 260), ('order', 250)]

+Even after removing standard stopwords (like the, and, is), words like food, place, service are still common but don’t carry strong positive/negative sentiment.
+Bigrams were added to obtain more contextual information in the text.

+Top Positive Bigrams:

+[('great food', 193), ('great service', 180), ('love place', 165), ('staff friendly', 158), ('great place', 152), ('food great', 150), ('highly recommend', 146), ('really good', 144), ('new orleans', 132), ('ice cream', 131)]

+Top Negative Bigrams:

+[('customer service', 68), ('food good', 38), ('tasted like', 37), ('15 minutes', 31), ('don know', 28), ('food service', 24), ('second time', 22), ('20 minutes', 22), ('terrible service', 20), ('long time', 19)]

 ## Methodology

+The dataset was split into 70% train, 15% validation and 15% test.
+It was then converted into numerical features using TfidVectorizer, ignoring terms that appear in less than 3 reviews and terms that appear in more than 80% of reviews.

+Linear Support Vector Machine was chosen as the baseline model (why).

 ## Results